maddiet1223/reactTasksProject/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+### `npm run server`

+Runs the json server to run the application locally to fetch the data Open http://localhost:5000/tasks to view it in your browser.

 ### `npm test`